ryanlj77/telos.contracts/contracts/trail/UserGuide.md

 ## Voter Participation

-Voter participation is key to the effectiveness of the Trail platform, so Trail has been designed with a streamlined voter interface that keeps the voting process simple for users but also allows for extensive account and resource management.
+Voter participation is key to the effectiveness of the Trail platform, therefore Trail has been designed with a streamlined voter interface that keeps the voting process simple for users but also allows for extensive account and resource management.

 ### 1. Casting Votes